Are you looking for a way to pop to the top of search results? Consider Google's featured snippets.

 Follow these three steps to find the perfect topic to cover:

-1. Examine your keywords.
+Examine your keywords.
 A featured snippet will drive a visitor to your page.
 Hopefully, that person will stay and scout the rest of your site.
 Make that visit worthwhile by ensuring you're capturing the visitors you want.
 Don't optimize for a topic like "How long should a dog leash be?" if you don't sell dog leashes at all.
 Make your choice appropriate to your page and your business.

-2. Seek out complicated questions.
+Seek out complicated questions.
 The best featured snippets can't answer a question completely.
 Think of them as robust hints.
 To get the full picture, a user simply must head to your website to find out more.
 For example, consider two similar queries: "How hot is the sun?" and "Why is the sun hot?"
 One requires a longer, more complex answer and a better opportunity.

-3. Search the Google landscape.
-Google doesn't offer a featured snippet to every keyword.
+Search the Google landscape.
+Google doesn't offer a featured snippet for every keyword.
 Don't put your hard work to waste by choosing a keyword Google ignores.
 Pick a term or phrase that seems right for your business, and see if a featured snippet already exists.
 If it does, make your content so good that you'll bump out the current placeholder.

 It takes time and effort to find the perfect opportunity.
 But don't give up.
 When you land on the ideal question and keyword, you have the chance to nab significant search traffic.